-It would have been very hard for them if their source of income is only from the sales of their music CD’s with all the level of piracy in the entertainment market, but we got to discover that they make ‘the big money’ from life shows and concerts, tours, and endorsements deals.
+It would have been very hard for them if their source of income is only from the sales of their music CD’s with all the level of piracy in the entertainment market, but we got to discover that they make ‘the big money’ from live shows and concerts, tours, and endorsements deals.
 Music has really done a lot of them good, moving them from rags to riches.
 Have a look at Ghanaian musicians whose wealth came from music:

 10. Kwaw Kese

-Since then, he has been coming up in the music world and has featured in shows of more prominent musicians like Wyclef Jean, 2Face Idibia, Professor J of Tanzania, Sarkodie, Brymo, Memphis Bleek, etc. he currently owns his own record label, has a ward named after him at the Panthang Mental Home in Accra, and has also been nominated for some music awards.
-His hardwork has really paid off.
+Since then, he has been coming up in the music world and has featured in shows of more prominent musicians like Wyclef Jean, 2Face Idibia, Professor J of Tanzania, Sarkodie, Brymo, Memphis Bleek, etc. He currently owns his own record label, has a ward named after him at the Panthang Mental Home in Accra, and has also been nominated for some music awards.
+His hard work has really paid off.

 9. Reggie Rockstone

-Popularly known as the Grandpapa or Godfather of Hiplife, Reggie has made fortunes out of music.
+Popularly known as the Grandpapa or Godfather of Hiplife, Reggie Rockstone has made fortunes out of music.
 He currently owns the booming the ‘Django Bar’ and ‘Grandpapa’s lounge/bar’ which he was able to establish with the money he made from the deal he signed with Globacom.
 Though we wouldn’t say he was born poor but the fact is that music is a major contributor to his wealth.

 Emmanuel Andrews Samini started his music career with singing in the church choir.
 Samini has released four studio albums, with all being very successful on the commercial market.
-His success and recognition began when his first single, Linda, was released and he subsequently appeared on other successful singles by other artistes.
-He has won several music awards including, ‘Best African Act'(2006), ‘African Artiste of the Year'(2008).
+His success and recognition began when his first single, “Linda”, was released and he subsequently appeared on other successful singles by other artistes.
+He has won several music awards including, ‘Best African Act'(2006), and ‘African Artiste of the Year'(2008).
 Though it looks like he’s not standing on his two feet in the music career at the moment but we’ll never forget the big hits he has made in the field.